-In week 44/2019 (28/10 to 03/11) the system for epidemiological surveillance in points of care for refugees/migrants received data from 32 centres hosting refugees/migrants out of a total of 35 centres participating in the system (rate 91%).
+In week 6/2020 (03/02 to 09/02) the system for epidemiological surveillance in points of care for refugees/migrants received data from 33 centres hosting refugees/migrants out of a total of 36 centres participating in the system (rate 91%).

-During this week, the observed morbidity ranged within the expected limits, with the exception of the syndrome "gastroenteritis without blood in the stool", for which an increased number of cases was observed at the beginning of the week, across all centers.
-Further investigation did not reveal any cluster of epidemiological significance in single hosting facilities.
+During this week, the observed morbidity ranged within the expected limits, with the exception of the syndromes "gastroenteritis without blood in the stool" and "suspected scabies", for which an increased number of cases was reported, across participating centers.
+Regarding the gastroenteritis cases, further investigation did not reveal any cluster of epidemiological importance in single hosting facilities.
+The increased number of reported cases of the syndrome "suspected scabies" is part of a documented cluster in a single center, for which public health measures are ongoing - instructions have been given for the management of the cases and their contacts, and medicines are provided by NPHO.